blinkletter/UsingGAMESS/docs/_sources/2_SmallMolecules.md

 bond_angle=109.5
 ```

 By using variables appropriately we can **make sure** that certain values are always identical, as required in a given point group.
-However, sometime we must be creative to enforce symmetry in a *Z-matrix*. {numref}`water_Z_AM1.inp1` shows the complete input file for an AM1 optimization of water using the Z-matrix.
+However, sometime we must be creative to enforce symmetry in a *Z-matrix*. {numref}`water_Z_AM1.inp1` shows the complete input file for an AM1 optimization of water using the *Z-matrix*.

 ```{code-block}
 ---